-Bradbys is situated on the High Street, about one minute's walk south of Old Schools, the original School building.
-It was built in 1848 by The Revd H. Keary and is named after former House Master Edward Henry Bradby, a classicist and, later, Master of Haileybury.
+Bradbys is situated on the High Street, about three minutes' walk south of Old Schools, the original School building.
+It was built in 1848 by The Revd H Keary and is named after former House Master Edward Henry Bradby, a classicist and, later, Master of Haileybury.

 Following closure during World War II, while it was occupied by Malvern College, Bradbys reopened as a Harrow House in 1946.
 Notable Old Bradbeians include the photographer and designer Cecil Beaton, the author MEF Benitz, rugby player Billy Vunipola, and Mike D’Abo, member of rock band Manfred Mann.